 - Plant a fruit tree.
-Been envious of your neighbors with their fresh pears or apples?
+Been envious of your neighbors with their fresh pears, peaches or apples?
 Try your hand at planting a fruit tree this year.
 Not only will you get delicious eats, you’ll increase the value of your property.

 - Test your soil.
 If you haven’t before, soil tests will help you amend your garden beds and get fuller, healthier plants.

-- Explore native plants.
-Native plants evolve with the local climate and typically require less upkeep.
+- Explore native and naturalized plants.
+Native and naturalized plants evolve with the local climate and typically require less upkeep.
 For those of us in the high desert, this means plants that usually require less watering than non-native species.

 - Invest in a rain barrel.
 One of the blessings of our region is the annual monsoon season.
-Having a barrel to capture rainwater is a great way to be water wise in 2021.
+Having a barrel to capture rainwater is a great way to be more water wise in 2022.

 - Take care of bees and other pollinators.
 Absolutely essential in our ecosystem, pollinators account for about a third of the food we eat.
 Think about a bee condo or put in plants that are loved by birds, bees and butterflies.
 Here’s our suggestions for bees and another for butterflies and hummingbirds.

 And there you have it – my top 10 New Year gardening resolutions.
 If you have any questions or need any help as you plan for the new year, please give us a call.
-We’ll be in nursery every day until 1 p.m. on December 24, then are taking a break between Christmas and New Year’s, returning on Jan.
-2, 2021.
+The nursery will be open every day until 1 p.m. on December 24.
+Then we are taking a break between Christmas and New Year’s Day weekend, returning on Jan.
+3, 2022.